awslabs/aws-elasticache-cluster-client-libmemcached/README.md

 Libmemcached library support for Amazon ElastiCache Memcached Cluster client for PHP.
 The client is available at https://github.com/awslabs/aws-elasticache-cluster-client-memcached-for-php

-To compile the libmemcached library (verified on Amazon Linux 201503 AMI)
+To compile the libmemcached library

 1) Launch the instance
 2) Install the library dependencies.

+a) On Amazon Linux 201503 AMI
 > sudo yum install gcc gcc-c++ autoconf libevent-devel
+b) On Ubuntu 14.04 AMI
+> sudo apt-get update
+> sudo apt-get install libevent-dev gcc g++ make autoconf libsasl2-dev

 3) Under the aws-elasticache-cluster-client-libmemcached/ directory, run the following commands